 - The system of evaluating a student’s achievement at Husson University in academic courses is by letter grade, with grade point values based upon an earned credit unit (see Husson University Catalog Academic Policies section – Grading system).

 - Fieldwork I is evaluated using the Maine Occupational Therapy Educators Alliance (MOTEA) - Evaluation form.
 Students must achieve a C+ or better.
-Fieldwork Level II achievement is graded according to the "AOTA Fieldwork Evaluation for the Occupational Therapist" form (page 46).
+The clinical portion of the Fieldwork Level II is graded according to the "AOTA Fieldwork Performance Evaluation of the Occupational Therapy Student" form (page 46).